Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- 🗸 Fix When no connection during database:
 		- 🗸 Add No Connection counter
 		- 🗸 Remove increment of VUlnerable counter
-	- Do final test for APK.9
+	- 🗸 Do final test for APK.9
 		- 🗸 Test to make sure no connection doesn't interfere
 		- 🗸 Make Sure BSSID Prefabs Work under correct conditions
 		- 🗸 Test DATA Speeds + Resize Screen to fit new data
-		- Change color for corespsonding speed of DATA & Frequency
+		- 🗸 Change color for corespsonding speed of DATA & Frequency
 		- 🗸 Edit base perfab for BSSID quality
 	- 🗸 Added network's Frequency
-	- Add BSSIDs to data base
-		- Create larger creation radius
-		- Timer till creation

 # Step 8 Plans
 	- 🗸 Create Prefabs name based on SSID